ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/overview.markdown

 {PANEL: What is Hub/Sink Replication for?}

 * **Flexible Connectivity**
-  The connection between Hub and Sink doesn't have to be continuous, and can be initiated by the Sink at will.
+  The connection between Hub and Sink doesn't have to be continuous and can be initiated by the Sink at will.
   This can be very helpful when the Sink instance tends to go offline, e.g. -

-   * On board ships that sail offshore and offline
+   * Onboard ships that sail offshore and offline
    * in a security installation that limits its communication time with the outside world
    * In a remote settlement that surfaces online every now and then